brunofoggiatto/docker-guide/README.md

 # View image layers
 docker history nginx:latest
 ```
-NOTE: Pay attention when downloading any image from Docker Hub, as many of them may contain vulnerabilities.
+**NOTE**: Pay attention when downloading any image from Docker Hub, as many of them may contain vulnerabilities.
 We will learn how to create our own images.

 ---